Meet Our Team

 OPERATIONS BOARD, GENERAL MANAGER

-Jim Berlin serves as a board member and President for ATS.
+Jim Berlin serves as a board member and General Manager for ATS.
 Mr. Berlin has served on several Alaska Native Owned (8a) boards and has served as President for several ANC (8a)s including subsidiaries of Kake Tribal, Kootznoowoo, and Klukwan.
 These companies were focused on infrastructure, engineering, and IT services for the government.
 Mr. Berlin has a BS in both Biology and Chemical Engineering.

 Mr. Berlin was the founder of Laserlink that pioneered the Virtual ISP Service model in the late 1990s to create white label internet access for many large organizations.
 He also authored the “Internet Qwik Connect” software access suite and the “Internet Boot Camp” video that was used by tens of thousands of ISP customers in the early days of the internet to connect and jump start their subscribers.